Samsung eyes reset with new Galaxy Note

 Apple is expected to unveil a 10th anniversary version of the iPhone in September.

-“Clearly, Apple wants to do something different,” NPD Group analyst Stephen Baker told Agence France-Presse.
+“Clearly, Apple wants to do something different,” NPD Group analyst Stephen Baker told AFP.

 Reports say the new iPhone will include a high-quality, edge-to-edge screen with a notch in the top for an extra camera supporting 3D facial recognition.